White Aggregation and Restoration for Few-shot 3D Point Cloud Semantic Segmentation: Experiments

 \subsubsection{Datasets.}

-We perform experiments on two benchmark datasets for FS-PCS: S3DIS~\cite{armeni20163d} and ScanNet~\cite{dai2017scannet}.
+We perform experiments on two benchmark datasets for FS-PCS: S3DIS \cite{armeni20163d} and ScanNet \cite{dai2017scannet}.
 S3DIS comprises 271 indoor scenes with 12 semantic classes, and ScanNet contains 1,513 indoor scenes with annotations for 20 categories.
 For both datasets, the classes are split into two folds, $S_0$ and $S_1$, for cross-validation, where they do not overlap with each other.
-Following prior work~\cite{zhao2021few}, each scene is divided into 1m$\times$1m blocks.
-We adopt the same data preprocessing as in~\cite{an2024rethinking}, where each block is voxelized into 0.02m grids, and up to 20,480 points are uniformly sampled per block to eliminate foreground leakage.
+Following prior work \cite{zhao2021few}, each scene is divided into 1m$\times$1m blocks, with each block valid only if it contains $\geq5\%$ foreground points, with a 100 point minimum.
+We adopt the same data preprocessing as in \cite{an2024rethinking}, where each block is voxelized into 0.02m grids, and uniformly sampled up to 20,480 points.